elastic/rally/docs/track.rst

 * ``index`` (optional): An `index pattern <https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-index.html>`_ that defines which indices or data streams should be targeted by this query.
 Only needed if the ``indices`` or ``data-streams`` section contains more than one index or data stream respectively.
 Otherwise, Rally will automatically derive the index or data stream to use.
 If you have defined multiple indices or data streams and want to query all of them, just specify ``"index": "_all"``.
 * ``type`` (optional): Defines the type within the specified index for this query.
 By default, no ``type`` will be used and the query will be performed across all types in the provided index.
 Also, types have been removed in Elasticsearch 7.0.0 so you must not specify this property if you want to benchmark Elasticsearch 7.0.0 or later.
 * ``cache`` (optional): Whether to use the query request cache.
 By default, Rally will define no value thus the default depends on the benchmark candidate settings and Elasticsearch version.
-When Rally is used against `Stateless Elasticsearch <https://www.elastic.co/blog/stateless-your-new-state-of-find-with-elasticsearch>`_ the default is ``false``.
+When Rally is used against `Elastic Serverless <https://docs.elastic.co/serverless>`_ the default is ``false``.
 * ``request-params`` (optional): A structure containing arbitrary request parameters.
 The supported parameters names are documented in the `Search URI Request docs <https://www.elastic.co/guide/en/elasticsearch/reference/current/search-uri-request.html#_parameters_3>`_.

     .. note::